 That’s where I went wrong.

 That doesn’t mean you shouldn’t bother to go sightseeing.
-You just shouldn’t expect to see a lot of things.
+You just shouldn’t try to see everything.

 But first: How do you avoid LA traffic?

 Los Angeles is famous for its sprawl and car culture.
 That makes visiting here a logistical challenge if you don’t have a car, because it takes so long to get around and the public transportation system here isn’t great unless you are exploring downtown.
-(Pro tip: If you can, rent a car.)
+(Pro tip: The best way to get around in LA is to rent a car.)

 LA traffic follows the workday: Everyone goes into the Hollywood/downtown area in the morning and out in the afternoon.
 It also starts early, too.

 If you get stuck in traffic, you’re stuck for a long time.
-You can spend up to 90 minutes going from Santa Monica to Silver Lake, a distance of 19 miles.
+You can spend up to 90 minutes going from Santa Monica to Silver Lake, yet they’re only 19 miles apart.
 The city’s spread-out nature also makes it hard to see lots of things.

 So, when you are planning your Los Angeles itinerary, you’ll want to focus on just a few things.
 You won’t see it all.